Tributes paid following tragic death of much-loved shopkeeper Akram Hussein

 A well-known part of the local community, Hussein fell ill while chasing an alleged shoplifter from the Drumcondra Centra where he worked.
-A teenager entered the shop Saturday morning and stole a number of items from the shelves, which prompted Hussein and another member to staff to chase the youth.
+A teenager entered the shop on Saturday morning and stole a number of items from the shelves, which prompted Hussein and another member of staff to chase the youth.
 Hussein tragically fell ill and passed away in the Mater Hospital shortly afterwards.

 A book of condolences was set up at the Drumcondra shop after Hussein’s sudden death and several customers have placed flowers and cards outside the premises.
 Others have taken to social media to pay tribute to the beloved shopkeeper and share their memories of him.

 A friendly face by all accounts, Hussein knew many customers on a first name basis and was warm to all.
 “Akram would never let you pass by without saying a heartfelt and jolly hello, even if he was mid conversation!
 A kind, gentle, caring man, and a devastating loss to the Drumcondra community,” one local said.